thiagocapuano/waves-documentation/en/waves-client/transfers-and-gateways/ethereum-transfers.md

 ![](/_assets/ethereum_transfers_05.png)

-**Note**: Processing can take up to 120 minutes, the minimum amount is 0.005 ETH.
+**Note**: Processing can take up to 120 minutes.

-## How to create internal transaction through Waves network
+# How to create internal transaction through Waves network

 You can send Ethereum directly to another Waves account, just use the recipient Waves address, click on Send and fill-in the sending form.